Recap: Doctor Who NS S4 E9 "Forest of the Dead"

 - Trust Password: River manages to convince the Doctor to trust her by telling him his real name.

 - The Un Reveal: River Song knows the Doctor's real name, but only whispers it to the Doctor.
-We never hear it.
+We never hear it in "Forest of the Dead", and have still yet to as of series 7.

 - Virtual Ghost: The final fate of River and her crew.